Magic Quadrant for CRM Service Providers, Worldwide

 - A comprehensive set of system integration and implementation services across the CRM products and technologies (both on-premises and SaaS-based)

-- Ability to bring multiple business and technical domains into CRM solutions, including but not limited to business consulting, social CRM, mobility and digital, customer information and analytics, master data management, workflow and business process management
+- Multiple business and technical domains into CRM solutions, including but not limited to business consulting, social CRM, mobility and digital, customer information and analytics, master data management, and workflow and business process management

 Based on these requirements, this analysis heavily weighted the ability of a service provider to bring a multidisciplinary approach to CRM business issues and consistently craft and deploy holistic solutions.
 Not to be overlooked, technology functions still play an important role; however, as those skills are closer to commoditization, we placed more weight to business-led, information-centric, mobility, social and analytic capabilities.